DPenner/SYSC-Project/README.txt

 - use image files to enhance the look of the game.
 For example, the characters and items will have more visual appeal.
 - create a more complex second level
-- create a 3D view of the application
 - enable use of weapons
 - Make it actually possible to win the game
-- Mouse control and pathfinding